 12. What are the main factors that cause a need for mergers and acquisitions?

-The major factors that lead to a merger or acquisition include:
+The major factors that lead to a merger and acquisition include:

 - Saving money